-The term ‘disgrace to the superior black race’ was used by whoever sent the DM through Joshua’s official account and Chambers was clearly stunned by what was sent.
+The term ‘disgrace to the superior black race’ was used by whoever sent the DM through Joshua’s official account, and Chambers was stunned by what got sent.

-Joshua’s promoter Eddie Hearn firstly claimed the account was fake before Chambers went a step further by posting a video that seemed to prove the messages as genuine.
+Joshua’s promoter Eddie Hearn firstly claimed the account was fake before Chambers went a step further by posting a video that proved the messages genuine.

-Just hours later though, and after social media was awash with questions on whether Joshua himself contacted Chambers and what he views could be regarding race, the veteran seemed to back away from anything racial.
+Just hours later, though, and after social media was awash with questions on whether Joshua himself contacted Chambers and what his views could be regarding race, the veteran seemed to back away from anything racial.

-“If you wanna call it racist and if it’s him saying it, he feels that black is the superior race, that doesn’t necessarily mean it’s racist in saying that others aren’t nothing, he was just thinking his was better.
+“If you wanna call it racist and if it’s him saying it, he feels that black is the superior race, that doesn’t necessarily mean it’s racist in saying that others aren’t nothing.
+He just thought he was better.

 — Eddie Chambers (@champfasteddie) November 17, 2017

-Whether it was Joshua who said it or not, there are some people who have taken a very real offence to the comments on social media and believe ‘AJ’ is being protected by the mainstream media who have not reported the incident whatsoever.
+Whether it was Joshua who said it or not, some people have taken a real offense to social media comments and believe ‘AJ’ is being protected by the mainstream media, who have not reported the incident whatsoever.

-All manner of media deals and lucrative contracts could be in jeopardy if Chambers would have moved forward with a race angle, although luckily for Joshua (or whoever from his team was responsible for sending it out), it seems the row has been played down.
+Any media deals and lucrative contracts could be in jeopardy if Chambers moved forward with a race angle.
+However, luckily for Joshua (or whoever from his team was responsible for sending it out), it seems the row has bypassed punishment.